Can TOGAF and Agile really go together?

 Despite this separation, there does come a point at two approaches can collide, mainly when it comes to enforcement and governance.

-TOGAF can be very opinionated about which aspects of development should be led to teams.
+TOGAF can be very opinionated about which aspects of development should be left to teams.
 It uses compliance reviews to ensure that best practice is applied, standards are adhered to and shared infrastructure is used.
 This can be a very detailed process - a full compliance review involves a checklist of more than a hundred items including from hardware, information management, security and engineering approach.

 Although you are expected to tailor the standard list to focus on high risk areas, the intent is for an external body of architects to hold development teams to a very detailed account.
 This can be as much about power and control as anything else.
 Architectural governance is fine when it concerns itself with the wider context that teams do not have visibility of.
 It is less appropriate when it concerns itself with aspects of development where the teams themselves should be the recognized experts.